wonkodv/reqtrace/doc/requirements/DESIGN.md

 *   Coverage: List of requirement IDs that are covered by this one
 *   Dependencies: List of requirement IDs which cover this one
 *   Tags:   List of Strings that can be used to categorize requirements
+*   Delegates: List of requirements in the same artefact that can be covered instead of this one

 Attributes inferred during requirement Parsing:
 *   Location:   Artefact that defines this requirement and the location inside